Inserting Titles, Graphics, Audio Clips, and Video Clips into Your Scripts

 The file status shows whether or not a file is present on your TriCaster.
 If it's present, it'll say "Ready."
 If it isn't, it'll say "Missing."
 If it's unclear, it will say nothing.
 The file status updates in real-time.

-For more information on how to customize your channel assignment settings, see the "Settings
+For more information on how to customize your channel assignment settings, see the "Settings" section below.

 The TriCaster Playout Controller's settings panel allows you to customize what type of objects are played out, on what channels, and on what devices.
 To bring it up, just click on the blue settings icon in the upper-right hand corner of the screen.